dimonge/Traffic-Sign-Classifier/writeup_template.md

 stddev = 0.1
 keep_prob = 0.5

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+#### Solution Approach
+I tried the following approach
+1. Using the same LeNet architecture from the example, I got 90% accuracy.
+I changed the following hyper parameters Depth = 1
+  Output = 43
+* Applied Dropout (0.5) to the first Fully Connected layer, I got 94% accuracy.
+Using the same params
+* Applied two dropout after the 1 and 2 second Fully Connected layer.
+I got 94.1% accuracy.
+* Reducing the learning rate to 0.005 got 90% accuracy
+* Increasing the learning rate to 0.05 got 92% accuracy
+* Increasing the learning rate to 0.0075 got 89.1% accuracy

 My final model results were:
 * validation set accuracy of 94.6%
 * test set accuracy of 92.3%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-  I applied the LeNet architecture with normalized data
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: